randyver/Tubes2_BE_WikiQuesters/README.md

    ```sh
    cd Tubes2_BE_WikiQuesters
    ```
-3. 1.
-Start the server by running
+3. Start the server by running
     ```sh
     go run server.go
     ```
-    2. If using docker, build docker image with
+    If using docker, build docker image with
     ```sh
     docker-compose build
     ```
-    and running by command
+    And running by command
     ```sh
     docker-compose up
     ```